Bob Woodruff

 Robert Warren Woodruff (born August 18, 1961) is an American television journalist.
 Since 1996, he has served as a reporter for ABC News.
-Woodruff co-anchored ABC World News Tonight in 2006 alongside ABC News journalist Elizabeth Vargas.
-He was severely injured by an IED explosion during a reporting trip to Iraq that January, and slowly recovered over an extended period before returning to air.
+Woodruff co-anchored ABC World News Tonight in 2006 with journalist Elizabeth Vargas.
+He was severely injured by an IED explosion during a reporting trip to Iraq that January, and he recovered over an extended period before returning to air.

 Early life and education

-Woodruff was born on August 18, 1961, in Bloomfield Hills, Michigan, the son of Frances Ann (Dawson) and Robert Norman Woodruff Jr., real estate agents.
+Woodruff was born on August 18, 1961 in Bloomfield Hills, Michigan, the son of Frances Ann (Dawson) and Robert Norman Woodruff Jr., real estate agents.

-Woodruff graduated from the private Cranbrook Kingswood school in Bloomfield Hills, Michigan, in 1979.
-He earned a B.A. in 1983 from Colgate University, Hamilton, New York, where he played lacrosse—finishing his career with 184 points, second all-time at Colgate.
-Woodruff earned a J.D. from the University of Michigan Law School in 1987, and he is an alumnus of Theta Chi Fraternity.
+Woodruff graduated from the private Cranbrook Kingswood school in Bloomfield Hills, Michigan in 1979.
+He earned a B.A. in 1983 from Colgate University, where he played lacrosse—finishing his career with 184 points, second all-time at Colgate.
+Woodruff earned a J.D. from the University of Michigan Law School in 1987, and he is an alumnus of Theta Chi fraternity.

 Career

-After graduating from law school, Woodruff worked as a bankruptcy associate at Shearman & Sterling, LLC., in New York City.
+After graduating from law school, Woodruff worked as a bankruptcy associate at Shearman & Sterling, LLP in New York City.
 In 1989, while Woodruff was teaching law in Beijing, China, CBS News hired him as an on-screen interpreter during the Tiananmen Square protests of 1989.
 Shortly thereafter, he left the law practice and became a full-time correspondent, initially working for several local stations.

 ABC News

 Woodruff began working for ABC News in 1996.
-He succeeded Peter Jennings as a co-anchor of ABC World News Tonight in December 2005, along with Elizabeth Vargas.
+He succeeded Peter Jennings as a co-anchor of ABC World News Tonight in December 2005 with Elizabeth Vargas.
 In January 2006, Woodruff was critically wounded by a roadside bomb in Iraq.